tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-entire-doc-set-prompts.md

 **Output:**

 Provide a detailed report of any discrepancies or inaccuracies found in the tree diagram.
 Indicate areas in the diagram that are problematic and what your suggested fixes are.
+When noting issues, indicate the file names where you find the issues.

 **Reference material:**